kellan/laughingmeme/_posts/2008-12-11-my-flickr-api-library-for-php.md

     - python
 ---

 I’m a big believer in Norvig’s “Code is liability” maxim.
 Which is how I justify my ugly, but functional Flickr API implementation, in 40 lines of PHP (not the most expressive of languages), which I wrote in about 15 minutes one evening, and I now use for all of my Flickr side projects.
 And all apropos of digging through other folks Flickr API impls, trying to get them working on GAE.
-Thankfully \[blech is already there\](http://blech.vox.com/library/post/flickrapi-google-app-engine.html).
+Thankfully [blech is already there](http://blech.vox.com/library/post/flickrapi-google-app-engine.html).